CommonAccord/Site-My/Doc/H/HowTo_Agreements.md

 4.Ti=Improvement

 4.sec=There is a lot of experience in these, especially the Sections.
 But there may still be some inconsistencies to be weeded out.
 Overall, once you get the idea, working with this turns out to be easy about 95% of the time.
-The last 5% can sometimes be tough, but it alwasy turns out to be doable if you override enough.
+The last 5% can sometimes be tough, but it always turns out to be doable if you override enough.

 =[Z/Sec/4]